data-lessons/23-rd-things/_episodes/02-issues-research-data.md

 {: .challenge}

 >## File
 > A researcher friend in your department gave you her research on a thumb drive and asked you for feedback on making it sharable.
 She also mentioned to be careful because it's her only copy.
-When you open up the research folder, called `research project b`, you find the following files (non-proprietary ones, poorly named files, dirs). we could show a view of the data and have like ‘v1, v2, s2, b2,…’ as var names
+When you open up the research folder, called `research project b`, you find the following files.
 >
 >~~~{.bash}
 >├── FINAL_rev.18.comments7.corrections9.MORE.05.doc